 Yes, these really are versatile oils that can come in handy for various purposes.
 Plus, you can even add a few drops of these single-herb oils to your favorite polyherbal formulations to boost their effectiveness!

 Learn More about iYURA Pure’s Cold-Pressed Oils, here!

 Bhringraj oil is actually one of the best Ayurvedic hair oils.
 Bhringraj is made by combining the goodness of False Daisy or Eclipta alba with sesame oil.

 It is considered to be greatly beneficial in reducing the hair loss and premature greying.
 Moreover, it also promotes hair growth.

 Also known as Gotu Kola or Indian Pennywort, it is used for preventing premature hair loss and increased thickness and volume of hair.

 Brahmi oil is made by mixing it with sesame oil or other carrier oils which is then applied to the hair and scalp.

 Brahmi helps in calming down the mind and nervous system in addition to deeply nourishing the hair.

-The root cause of hair problems as in the case of skin problems could be due to an aggravated dosha.
-Hair types are also made on the basis of the doshas – Vata, Pitta and Kapha as per Ayurveda.
+The root cause of hair problems, as in the case of skin problems, could be due to an aggravated dosha.
+Hair types are also determined on the basis of the doshas – Vata, Pitta and Kapha as per Ayurveda.

 Vata Hair: If your hair is thin, dry, frizzy and prone to split ends.